 What is a Multi-CDN Solution?
 CDN Strategies for Real Time Streaming Performance

-Delivering high-quality video content to a specific audience is the goal of many professional broadcasters.
+Delivering high-quality video content performance to a specific audience is the goal of many professional broadcasters.
 Live streaming CDNs play a major role in optimizing delivery to maintain the quality of video files as they are transported to viewers around the world.

 A multi-CDN is a powerful technology setup that takes the benefits of CDNs to the next level.